kieker-monitoring/kieker-lang-pack-c/README.md

 # README

+Please note: THis language pack is in an early stage of development.
+It is based on a master thesis and reuses code from there.
+However, it also needs to conform to the current protocol version of binary Kieker data transfer.
+There are some issues with it.

 ## Before Compiling

 After checkout, you may have to perform the following four operations before you can compile the library and the sample programs.